zli12321/long_form_rl/README.md

-# Free Form RL Training
+# Free Form R1 Training

 This repository contains the code and resources for training models on long-form reinforcement learning tasks.